gobbyo/IoT/docs/tutorial-rasp-segmentdisplay.md

             i += 1
     ```

-1. Copy and paste the following method to obtain basic information about your Raspberry Pi.
+1. Copy and paste the following method to sequentially show numbers 0 through 9 in your seven segment display.

     ```python
     def main():